Roasted Radishes with Garlic Browned Butter

 - When the radishes are finished roasting, remove from oven and pour browned butter sauce over.
 Toss; sprinkle with lemon zest and thyme sprigs, if desired.
 Serve immediately.

-For Whole30, use homemade browned butter ghee or packaged brown butter ghee.
+- Make it Whole30: use homemade browned butter ghee or packaged brown butter ghee.
 Alternately, simply heat plain ghee over medium heat then stir in garlic, cooking until fragrant, about 30-60 seconds.
 Remove from heat immediately and let sit until radishes are finished roasting.

-For vegan, use Miyoko's vegan butter in place of regular butter.
+- Make it Vegan: use Miyoko’s vegan butter in place of regular butter.